acbilson/chaos-micropub/README.md

 # Configuration

-The entire workflow can be accomplished via Make, however, there is an initial configuration step necessary to get started.
+The entire workflow can be accomplished via Make, however, you'll need to configure the scripts on which Make depends by creating a .env file. `env-example` supplies the required variables.

-For an interactive configuration, run:

-`make init`

 # Developer Process